7TH EDITION

 cocoa farms?

-MEDIUM AND LARGE COMPANIES COMPANIES REPORTING ON CHILD LABOR CASES
+MEDIUM AND LARGE COMPANIES REPORTING ON CHILD LABOR CASES

 - Yes